tahmidefaz/quaky/README.md

 A cross-platform mobile app for real-time earthquake information.
 Developed using the [React Native framework](https://facebook.github.io/react-native/) with the [expo](https://expo.io/) toolchain.
 Compatible with the ios and the android platform. **This project is currently in development.**
-I hope to publish this app on the Play Store after the UI update.
+I hope to publish this app on the Google Play Store after the UI update.

 ## Things That Are Working
 1. Fetching USGS earthquake data using the axios library